 Nine chuckled.
 Eights interlaced his fingers behind his head and closed his eyes.
 His rhythmic breathing turned into loud snores within seconds.

-Nine gawked at how fast the boy fell asleep, and they continued to examine the items in the room.
-Some of the cabinets were locked, and he could not see what was in them.
+Nine gawked at how fast the boy fell asleep, and she continued to examine the items in the room.
+Some of the cabinets were locked, and she could not see what was in them.
 Other cabinets were sitting in the open as if someone was about to pull something out of them.
 Finally, Nine came across a small bookshelf.
 Many of the books were on safety.
 Other books had titles with difficult words, but one book looked different.
 It was much smaller.
 Nine pulled it off the shelf to read, ‘Laboratory Journal #116.’

 Nine flipped through the pages.
 Many of them had different handwritten notes and detailed instructions.
 The content was challenging to understand, much like everything else in the room.

 Just as Nine was about to close the book, an envelope fell to the floor.
 ‘To whom it may concern’ was written on the outside.
 Nine picked it off the ground and turned it over.
-They carefully tore it open, revealing an old piece of paper.
+She carefully tore it open, revealing an old piece of paper.
 It crinkled loudly as Nine unfolded it.

 “Dear Reader, if you find this, I implore you to read it until the end.
 This letter contains crucial information about what happened to our world.”